What does Autograph Mean? and Other Burning Autograph Questions March 19 2021

 The best provenance is when it was obtained in person by the autograph collector (such as this signed photo of violinist Janine Jansen shown here).

-A much longer answer to this will be covered in an upcoming article on our blog.
+A much longer answer to this can be found in our article How to Know When an Autograph is Authentic.

 HOW DO YOU GET AUTOGRAPHS AUTHENTICATED?